 'The Aldeburgh Bookshop has retained an inviting atmosphere and boasts a fantastic selection that simply makes it an ideal hunting ground for literary treasures - for our whole family, aged 13 to 45.'
 (Monica Koch in The Guardian).

-We post books all over the world, too.
 We sell National Book Tokens, and we have our own Aldeburgh Bookshop vouchers.

 We also run The Aldeburgh Literary Festival which takes place at the beginning of March.
 The dates for next year's Festival are Thursday 2nd to Sunday5th March 2017.